 Collect (and Protect) Important Documents

-Separate Property means property obtained prior to marriage or property acquired by gift, devise or decent.
-Separate property typically includes things you may have inherited or things you may have received as a gift from your spouse or from a family member during or prior to your marriage.
-Many people believe because an account is separate or a debt is separate that this is their separate property but this is not the case in Texas.
+Separate Property means property obtained before marriage or property acquired by gift, devise, or decent.
+Separate property typically includes things you may have inherited or things you may have received as a gift from your spouse or a family member during or before your marriage.
+Many people believe because an account is separate or a debt is separate that, this is their separate property, but this is not the case in Texas.

 If you can, hire a certified public account (CPA) or similar financial professional to help guide whether the division of certain assets would have negative tax consequence.
 Knowing the true value of assets ahead of time can help you and your spouse reach an equitable agreement, such as whether to divide a retirement account or sell the marital home.
-For example, if you divide a certain type of retirement account your spouse may be subject to a higher tax penalty.
-It is best to meet with someone who specializes in taxes prior to dividing assets with a significant value.
+For example, if you divide a specific type of retirement account your spouse may be subject to a higher tax penalty.
+It is best to meet with someone who specializes in taxes before dividing assets with a significant value.